Salmon River, Colchester County (community)

 The defining feature in the community is Canadian National Railway's Truro Yard, located in the river flood plain.
+Once a large Hill, Andrew Moor'se Hill as it was called, stood just east of the round house and was removed in 1907, the fill used to construct the railyard which contained most of Truro's nineteen miles of track.

 Newer suburban developments in Salmon River range up the hill along the south side of the valley.

 Salmon River was the winning entrant in the nationwide 2006 Hockeyville contest.